Ulf Herman: 1 Pro Wrestling (2006–2009)

 After 1PW put out a notice of liquidation, northern wrestling promotion 3 Count Wrestling took over 1PW's January 13 booking at the Doncaster Dome to put on the ...Will Not Die show, as a tribute to the fallen promotion, announcing that Iceman and Herman would face off once more in a Survival of the Sickest main event.
 Following events which led to Abyss being stripped of his second 1PW World Championship, Herman and Iceman battled it out to determine the 'final' 1PW World Heavyweight Champion.
 After a heated hardcore match, Herman hit a brainbuster/suplex through a flaming table on Iceman to gain the pinfall and become the 1PW World Heavyweight Champion.

 Herman managed to retain the belt at 1PW's comeback show Resurrection where he beat Iceman in an "I Quit" match.
 He also managed to retain over two nights at the Know Your Enemy weekend, on Night 1 in a four-way against Abyss, Sterling James Keenan and Doug Williams and on Night 2 against Sterling James Keenan.
 Herman managed to again defend his title at the 1PW show Invincible against Sterling James Keenan after the proposed three-way was cancelled due to Abyss not making the show.
 It was later announced that he would defend his title for the last time against Sterling James Keenan in a steel cage match at the 2nd Anniversary Show on October 13, 2007.

 Herman lost the title to Keenan in the cage at 2nd Anniversary Show.
 Afterwards, Keenan accepted Herman's gesture in handing him the belt, but declared that he would now pillage 1PW for all he could and that he didn't care about the fans or his fellow wrestlers.

-Herman defeated Bad Bones, Iceman and The Sandman in a Fatal 4-Way match on April 18, 2009 at The Doncaster Dome.
+Herman defeated Bad Bones, Iceman and The Sandman in a Fatal 4-Way match on April 18, 2009, at The Doncaster Dome.

-Real Quality Wrestling
+Real Quality Wrestling (2008–present)

-On February 9, 2008 at ACW's Riptide II event, Herman became the Real Quality Wrestling Heavyweight champion in a title vs title match, putting his ACW Title belt on the line against with the then current RQW champion Martin Stone.
+On February 9, 2008, at ACW's Riptide II event, Herman became the Real Quality Wrestling Heavyweight champion in a title vs title match, putting his ACW Title belt on the line against with the then current RQW champion Martin Stone.
 He won after a referee mix up spot and rolled his opponent up for the 3 count.
 Herman made his first RQW title defence on the March 9 RQW TV taping show, where he defeated Johnny Moss.

 In 2012, Herman returned to Germany's Professional Wrestling Alliance, where he challenged for the promotion's top title.
 Herman retired in 2012 and was inducted into Athletik Club Wrestling's Hall of Fame that year.

 In February 2017 he wrestled a match on the German TV show "Die Beste Show der Welt".